 When you are in the Interpolate Z (Curve) mode, selecting a range of vertices changes the elevation of those vertices to become a gradual slope between two vertices.
 The Interpolate Z Curve is used for designing access or haul roads on a slope that gradually changes from the incoming and outgoing portion of the slope, which is necessary to allow trucks safe passage up and down the mine.

 To apply a curve for a gradual slope on a design line, left-click on the first desired vertex, then left-click again on the last desired vertex—from the same polyline—to apply the interpolation to the design line.
-If there are grey starting and ending vertices, you will not be able to interpolate from those vertices.
-You need a long enough polyline that is drawn before and after the slope to create the gradual incoming and outgoing grade of the slope.
+With grey starting and ending vertices, you will not be able to interpolate from those vertices.
+You'll need enough segments of vertices before and after the slope to create the gradual incoming and outgoing grade of the slope.

 Create a gradual slope (or curve) of a polyline/boundary using Interpolate Z (Curve) in Edit Vertex Mode.